rust-lang/rfcs/text/0000-const-default.md

 [drawbacks]: #drawbacks

 As always, adding this comes with the cost incurred of adding a trait and in particular all the impls that come with it in the standard library.
-A mitigating factor in this case is that a lot of impls for `Default` can simply be removed and replaced with the blanket impl discussed earlier.

 # Rationale and alternatives
 [alternatives]: #alternatives